-Unfortunately, there are some disreputable securities brokers out there.
+Unfortunately, there are some disreputable securities brokers and financial advisor out there.
 Some engage in churning, a type of broker misconduct, which can have serious financial consequences for their clients.
-All investors need to know what churning is, how to spot it, and what to do about it if they suspect their broker is engaging in this activity.
+All investors need to know what churning is, how to spot it, and what to do about it if they suspect their broker or financial advisor is engaging in this activity.

-Churning occurs when brokers “enrich themselves at the expense of their clients.”
-In plain English, churning takes place when a broker trades a customer’s account for the purpose of generating commissions, not because the trades are suitable for the client.
+Churning occurs when broker or advisors “enrich themselves at the expense of their clients.”
+In plain English, churning takes place when a broker or financial advisor trades a customer’s account for the purpose of generating commissions, not because the trades are suitable for the client.
 It violates Federal law and regulation, runs afoul of industry regulations and standards, and may violate a myriad of other laws, such as laws requiring brokers to act as fiduciaries and always in the best interest of their clients.
 Churning an account also violates FINRA’s rule that brokers only recommend (or make) trades suitable for their clients.

 Types of Churning

 There are several types of churning investors should watch for.
-Churning is most typically found when a broker makes excessive trades in stocks or bonds.
-The excessive trading generates commissions for the broker but provides very little, if any, benefit to the investor.
+Churning is most typically found when a broker or advisor makes excessive trades in stocks or bonds.
+Excessive trading generates commissions for the broker but provides very little, if any, benefit to the investor.

 While most people think of churning in the context of over-trading stocks, it isn’t limited to those types of securities alone.
 Brokers churn mutual funds, annuities, and life insurance policies (though the last is commonly called “twisting”).
 There are times when the decision to make such a trade is prudent, but in many cases, the broker is the only one who comes out ahead when this type of transaction that takes place soon after a previous trade.